 "He does.
 He takes good care of me."
 Killian paused then lifted his big blue eyes to look directly into Charming's.
 "Am I ever going to see him again?"

 As Emma would say: well, crap.
 How was Charming supposed to answer that?
 No, Killian wouldn't see his brother again, not for a very long time.
-It may have been the truth but it was cruel and Charming could not tell this hurt and frightened little boy that he was a long way from seeing Liam again.
+While that may have been the truth, it was cruel.

-"We're working on it, bud," he said, opting for a gentle hedging.
-"Regina's working day and night to find out how to send you home and in the meantime, you have all of us.
+"We're working on it, bud," he answered, opting for a gentle hedging.
+"Regina's working day and night to figure out how to send you home and in the meantime, you have all of us.
 Emma and Henry and Mary Margaret and Neal and me.
 Regina, too, and even Wilby!
 And the sheep and the chickens, if you want."

-A tiny smile had started pulling at Killian's lips from the moment Charming started listing family members but the addition of the animals was what finally got the boy to giggle.
+A tiny smile had started pulling at Killian's lips the moment Charming started listing family members but the addition of the animals finally got the boy to giggle.

-Charming smiled at him, pleased that he'd managed to make him laugh.
+Charming smiled, pleased that he'd managed to make him laugh.
 "We all want you to be comfortable and feel at home here."